YuraSahanovskyi/weather-api/README.md

 Allows users to subscribe for weather updates for a selected city.

 ## Demo
-> If you can`t find email in you inbox, check spam, it is probably there
+> If you can`t find email in your inbox, check spam, it is probably there

 HTML form https://yurasahanovskyi.github.io/weather-api/